 The Volgenau School of Engineering at George Mason University offers STEAM outreach programs for students in middle school and older.
 You can find out more about their programs on their website or Facebook.

 Thinkabit Lab, on the campus of the Virginia Tech - Northern Virginia Center in Falls Church, is a place where students are exposed to hands-on STEAM activities and careers.
 Check them out on Facebook, Twitter and Instagram.

 Children's Science Center is a non-profit, interactive children's science museum at Fair Oaks Mall, offering hands-on STEAM exhibits and activities.
 Take a look at their exhibits and programs on Facebook or Twitter.

-NEW! - Northern Virginia Community College's first STEM Fabrication Lab (Fab Lab), located at the Manassas campus, supports NOVA academics and also provides a unique area where individuals and groups can create and collaborate.
+Northern Virginia Community College's first STEM Fabrication Lab (Fab Lab), located at the Manassas campus, supports NOVA academics and also provides a unique area where individuals and groups can create and collaborate.
 Projects, courses, and events (field trips, competitions, and private events) will be offered to K-12 students and teachers.
 Additionally, the lab will be available for use during "open lab" sessions.
 Part of NOVA Systemic.